Tooth loss: First aid

 - Try to put your tooth back in the socket.
 If it doesn't go all the way into place, bite down slowly and gently on gauze or a moistened paper towel to help keep it in place.
 Hold the tooth in place until you see your dentist.

-- If you can't put your tooth back in the socket, immediately place it between your cheek and gum, or in cold milk, your own saliva or a warm, mild saltwater solution — 1/4 teaspoon salt to 1 quart water (1.25 milliliter of salt to 1 liter water).
+- If you can't put your tooth back in the socket, immediately place it between your cheek and gum, or in cold milk or your own saliva.
 Or use an over-the-counter product that preserves a knocked-out tooth, such as those approved by the American Dental Association, if you have quick access to it.

 - Get emergency dental care.
 If your dentist's office isn't open, go to the emergency room.